Visiting Sicily for the first time? Wondering where to go and what to see?

 Well, you are in for a treat.
 Sicily is not so much a destination as an experience.
 It needs to be felt emotionally, rather than simply "visited".

 The best way to do that is to take things slowly.

 If time is limited focus on one part of the island and experience, within that area, the four things listed below:

 It is hard to narrow the list down, there is so much to see really and so much of that is world beating.

 Our recommendations are scattered across the island of Sicily and some are a little offshore.

 So which are the very best towns, cities, sights and beaches to see?

 Taormina, an enchanting town of narrow little streets, where wonderful surprises await around every corner and all is set to the backdrop of Mount Etna.

 Cefalu, one of the most spectacular settings of any seaside town in Italy.
 It's the last scene in the video at the top of the page.

-The Aeolian Islands, set in waters so blue and with sunshine so bright you have to wear shades.
-I cannot really explain how amazing these tiny islands are.
-You will just have to visit yourself.
+The Aeolian Islands, 7 islands and a few outcrops, set in waters of the brightest blue and sun-kissed with Europe's brightest sunshine.
+I cannot really explain how amazing these tiny islands are, you will just have to visit yourself.